Improving Influencer Inclusivity

 [2] Black+ creator compensation relative to the creator population at large

-We fundamentally see transparency as the #1 way to address any inequities with payment and representation in the influencer industry, which lead us to supporting this five-year study.
+We fundamentally see transparency as the #1 way to address any inequities with payment and representation in the influencer industry, which lead us to supporting this six-year study.

 Two key insights were discovered: